-Due to the automated nature of Let's Encrypt™, the certificates are of short duration.
-However, this is not a problem, because the plugin attempts renewal 30 days from expiry.
+Due to the automated nature of Let's Encrypt™, the certificates have 90 day validity.
+However, this is not a problem, because renewal is automatic and does not require any human action.

 Only DV (domain-validated) certificates are available.
 This is because the validation for EV certificates cannot be automated, and is therefore not in scope for Let's Encrypt™.

 Yes.
-We test and operate in production this plugin in CloudLinux + CageFS and Litespeed Web Server Enterprise environments.
+We test this plugin with CloudLinux + CageFS and Litespeed Web Server Enterprise environments.
 There are no known issues or caveats of any kind.
 There is no requirement to include any additional files in CageFS skeletons.

 If the domain is "proxy-enabled", i.e requests go through Cloudflare before they come to cPanel, then the plugin will have no effect on visitors for that domain.